Dynamics of Non-Classical Interval Exchanges: Rauzy map on the parameter space

 \section{Rauzy map on the parameter space}

-Consider the full parameter space over a sink for a non-classical interval exchange.
-It is a disjoint union of configuration spaces, each associated to different combinatorial types in the sink.
+Consider the full parameter space for a strongly irreducible non-classical interval exchange.
+It is a disjoint union of configuration spaces, each defined by a generalized permutation in the attractor.
 Rauzy induction induces a map from this parameter space to itself described in Section~\ref{dynamics}.
 Each configuration space in the full parameter space carries a natural Lebesgue measure.
 A consequence of Theorems~\ref{uniform-infinite} and~\ref{ergodicity} is

 \begin{theorem} The Lebesgue measure on the full parameter space is ergodic with respect to the Rauzy map. \end{theorem} \begin{proof} Let $A$ be a Borel set in the full parameter space invariant under the Rauzy map and suppose that $A$ is not full measure.
-Then $A$ is not full measure in some configuration space $W$ corresponding to the combinatorial type $\pi$.
+Then $A$ is not full measure in some configuration space $W$ defined by some generalized permutation $\pi$.
 Let $\x$ be a point of Lebesgue density for the complement $W \setminus A$.
 Given $1/2 > \epsilon > 0$, there is a ball $B(\x)$ centered at $\x$ such that the proportion of $A$ in this ball is less than $\epsilon$.

-By Theorems~\ref{uniform-infinite} and~\ref{ergodicity}, the ball $B(\x)$ can be closely approximated by a union of $C$-distributed stages contained in $B(\x)$.
+Starting with $\pi$ as the initial generalized permutation, Theorems~\ref{uniform-infinite} and~\ref{ergodicity} imply that the ball $B(\x)$ can be closely approximated by a union of $C$-distributed stages contained in $B(\x)$.
+Furthermore, the argument at the beginning of Section~\ref{proof-of-normality} implies that given a generalized permutation $\pi'$ in the attractor, the $C$-distributed stages approximating $B(\x)$ can be all arranged to have generalized permutation $\pi'$.
 Let us suppose the approximation is chosen so that the union of these $C$-distributed stages has measure greater than $(1-\epsilon)\ell(B(\x))$.
 If the proportion of $A$ in each of these $C$-distributed stages were greater than $2 \epsilon$, then that would imply that the proportion of $A$ in $B(\x)$ is greater than $2\epsilon (1-\epsilon)> \epsilon$, a contradiction.
-This means that the proportion of $A$ in at least one of the $C$-distributed stages is at most $2 \epsilon$.
-Call this stage $T$.
+This means that there exists at least one $C$-distributed stage such that the proportion of $A$ in it is at most $2 \epsilon$.

-Let $\pi'$ be any combinatorial type in the sink, and let $W'$ be the associated configuration space.
-Due to the strong connectivity of the sink, it may be assumed that $T$ is actually obtained by a splitting sequence $\jmath$ starting at $\pi$ and terminating in $\pi'$.
+Let $Q$ be the matrix associated to this particular stage and let $W'$ be the configuration space defined by $\pi'$.
+By the invariance of $A$ under the Rauzy map